-Any interest that accrued on the value of the unclaimed benefit, after the date of accrual, had to be treated as interest for income tax purposes.
-The fund or fund administrator was obliged to issue an IT3(b) tax certificate in respect of the interest amount that accrued in each year of assessment.
+Any interest that accrued on the value of the unclaimed benefit, after the date of accrual, should have been treated as interest for income tax purposes.
+The fund or fund administrator was supposed to issue an IT3(b) tax certificate in respect of the interest amount that accrued in each year of assessment.